-When planning your college career, one of the biggest questions asked is: How am I going to pay for it?
+When planning your college career, financial aid can be a huge factor in your decision to attend a specific school.
+One of the biggest questions asked by students is: How am I going to pay for college?

 Overcoming Sticker Shock